In Sickness and In Health: How to Cope With A Sick Partner

 Romance often takes a backseat as you and your partner adjust to your new roles.
 This change, along with the altered responsibilities, often causes problems for the relationship and each partner individually.

 The change in a relationship when dealing with chronic illness in marriage may also lead to emotional issues.
-Depression is not uncommon and it can affect the both of you.
+Depression is not uncommon and it can affect both of you.

 If you think that you or your partner is depressed, there are resources you can reach out for help.
 This is critical when the effects become long-term.